vxfemboy/tcp-wiki/README.md

 H0wdy!!!

-feel free to commit, leave suggestions, issues, or really anything <3
+feel free to commit, leave suggestions/ideas, issues, or really anything <3

+# What is TCP.WIKI ?

+## Project Goals
+secure and verifiable wiki for projects, code, courses, documents, articles, tutorials, and more

-## SETUP
+## Setup
 **For a normal user you can follow this process:**

 First clone the repo: